-In the 1980s, the European Union began to observe issues of media concentration and pluralism as potentially affecting freedom of expression and media freedom.
-In spite of the media regulations that the European Union has put in place, governments of certain EU countries used repressive laws to influence media in the government’s favor.
+Despite media regulations that European Union member states and other European democracies have put in place, governments of certain European countries used repressive laws and organizational capture to influence media in the government’s favor.
 This panel will explore the challenges journalists and media face in these countries, and what can be done to protect the press in illiberal democracies.

 3:00 p.m. – 4:30 p.m.